University College, Durham: Buildings and architecture

 Construction of Durham Castle began in 1072, which makes it the oldest building in use at any University in the world.

 The castle retains much of its original design and structure, and is part of a UNESCO World Heritage Site with Durham Cathedral.

-The castle's northern wing originally contained a dining hall, but this was later divided up to make more luxurious quarters for the Prince Bishop.
-This area is also home to the two chapels of the college.
-The Norman Chapel dates from the 11th century and is the oldest accessible part of the castle, and retains its original Saxon architectural style.
-The Tunstall Chapel is the larger of the two; it dates from the 15th century and is named after Cuthbert Tunstall.
-It houses the college organ.
-Both chapels are used for worship within the college.
-University College is one of two colleges in Durham to have two chapels, the other being Hild Bede.

 To the east of the courtyard lies the Keep.
 It was re-built in the 1840 by Anthony Salvin, having previously lain in ruins.
 This area has the largest concentration of students living in the castle.
 To the south of the courtyard is the Gatehouse, built originally by Hugh de Puiset in the 12th century and re-developed in the sixteenth and eighteenth centuries.
 Around this are the college's more modern offices.

 The college's other buildings are at Moatside Court, Owengate and Bailey Court.
 The developments at Moatside Court and Bailey Court date from the 1960s and 1970s, whilst Owengate was formed from a series of old houses in the 1950s.
-Of these, Moatside Court's rooms were of a notoriously poor quality, but have recently been renovated at the cost of over £1 million.
+Of these, Moatside Court's rooms were of a notoriously poor quality, but were renovated in 2006 at the cost of over £1 million.
 Moatside now contains a gym and kitchens on every floor.